bugladen/NadekoBot/docs/JSON Explanations.md

 ```json
 "GoogleApiKey": "AIzaSyDSci1sdlWQOWNVj1vlXxxxxxbk0oWMEzM",
 ```
-- **SoundCloudClientID**
-	- **Optional** to queue soundloud songs from soundcloud links.
-	- You will need to request a new app [here](http://soundcloud.com/you/apps).
-    - Copy the Client ID you get in your email and then paste the Client ID into your `credentials.json`
 - **MashapeKey**
 	- Required for Urban Disctionary, Hashtag search, and Hearthstone cards.
 	- You need to create an account on their [api marketplace](https://market.mashape.com/), after that go to `market.mashape.com/YOURNAMEHERE/applications/default-application` and press **Get the keys** in the top right corner.